Louis-crypto/Happy-Host-solutions/README.md

-## DELANI STUDIO
+## HAPPY HOST
 ### Louis Odhiambo
 ### 8/12/2019

 ### Description
-This is a project about delani stdio a website used for selling services of delani studio.
-Delani studio is a platform where your business ideas can  be actualised or made bigger. [visit delani studio](https://louis-crypto.github.io/delani-studio.github.io/).
+This is a project about HAPPY HOST SOLUTIONS a website used for selling services of HAPPY HOST.
+HAPPY HOST studio is a platform where your business ideas can  be actualised or made bigger.

 ### Technologies used
 * HTML